DilyanaKom/softuni-react-habit-superhero/README.md

   - Can comment on any challenge
 - **Actions:**
   - Can create community challenges
-  - Can update only their own challenges (with restrictions once others join)
+  - Can update only their own challenges (only if no one has joined)
   - Can delete only their own challenges (only if no one has joined)
   - Can update and delete only their own comments